The Top 10 NFL vs. CFL Differences

 - The CFL regular season begins in July and ends in early November.
 Each team will play 18 regular season games.
 Playoffs begin the following week and the championship gamed—the Grey Cup—are played in the last Sunday in November.

 - CFL games are scheduled throughout the week, but the majority of the games are played on Fridays, Saturdays or Sundays.
 There may also be some games on Thursdays and Mondays.
-During Labour Day in September is big day for Canadian fans to watch football, and many games are scheduled for this day.
+During Labour Day in September is a big day for Canadian fans to watch football, and many games are scheduled for this day.

 9. Field Goal Post Location